Girdwood: Day 1: Noon............Return Day 2: 9am

 up with helmets, harnesses and crampons.
 After safety lessons and crampon practice by skilled and experienced glacier guides, groups travel onto (and

-sometimes under!) the glacier and have about 2 hours to explore the amazing Ice features (blue ice, crevasses, ice caves, moulins, etc.).
-The time
+sometimes under!) the glacier and have about several hours to explore the amazing Ice features (blue ice, crevasses, ice caves, moulins, etc.).

-At camp: you will have dinner on the glacier, camp in a weatherport or Space Station tent with cots, sleeping bags, pillows and a bucket-potty.
 The

+At camp: you will have dinner on the glacier, camp in a Space Station tent with cots, sleeping bags, pillows and a bucket-toliet.
+The next morning

-next morning you will have a hot breakfast on the glacier, before getting picked up off the glacier for a helicopter ride back to Hotel Alyeska in
+you will have a hot breakfast on the glacier, before getting picked up off the glacier for a helicopter ride back to Hotel Alyeska in Girdwood.

 If you have questions about the physical requirements of this trip, please read our Essential Eligibility Criteria on our FAQ's page, email or call us and we would be happy to talk with you and determine if this trip matches your abilities.